Shift3/laptop/README.md

 Reporting Bugs
 --------------

-CircleCI is run any time we push to the repository which runs the mac, ubuntu and fedora install to make sure everything works properly at least on a smoke test.
+CircleCI is run any time we push to the repository which runs the Mac, Ubuntu and Fedora installs to make sure everything works properly at least on a smoke test.
 If you come across any issues running the install script, feel free to open an issue.

-When creating issues, please attach the entire console output of the script to help us track down the issue quicker.
+When creating issues, please attach the entire console output of the script to help us track down the issue more quickly.

 Contributing
 ------------

 Pull requests are appreciated.
-There will be a deliniation made between what should be a user setting and what will be a feature widely enough used that it should make it into our standard dotfiles, this will be an ongoing conversation and will likely shift and mutate over time.
+There will be a delineation made between what should be a user setting and what will be a feature widely enough used that it should make it into our standard dotfiles.
+This will be an ongoing conversation and will likely shift and mutate over time.
 Something rejected as a standard at one point in time, may be accepted in the future as our shop's standards change.

-User configurations should be done in your local `*.user` files, for all else, pull request or feature suggestions are appreciated.
+User configurations should be done in your local `*.user` files.
+For anything else, pull request or feature suggestions are appreciated.
 All pull requests go through CI and are smoke tested against Mac, Ubuntu, and Fedora.